Starlove1/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that change cur dir to prev one
+Script to list all files in cur dir and pwd in lng frmt